A geometric Elliott invariant and noncommutative rigidity of mapping tori: Acknowledgements

 \section{Acknowledgements}

 We would like to thank J.~Gabe and Z.~Niu for many helpful suggestions concerning the classification theory of $C^*$-algebras.
-The second named author would like to thank P.~Piazza for suggesting the gap-labelling conjecture and the theory in \cite{mooscho:globanalysis} as research topics.
-The second author was partially supported by a grant funded through China's Foreign Young Talents program and by the Science and Technology Commission of Shanghai Municipality (grant No.~18dz2271000).
+The second named author would like to thank P.~Piazza for suggesting the gap-labelling conjecture and foliations as research topics.